Warehousing and storage for fast-moving brands

 – William Evans, Managing Director, Protein Empire

 Answer: We offer inventory management and control services via our cloud-based ControlPort software.
-The primary function of the inventory management services we offer is to work closely with our fulfilment centre to monitor inventory levels and conduct product searches for goods ordered by customers.
+The primary function of the inventory management services we offer is to work closely with our fulfillment centers to monitor inventory levels and conduct product searches for goods ordered by customers.
 We also offer additional features, such as storage management, warehousing management, and customer relations tasks.
 Ultimately we can save you a lot of time and money on various daily operating costs.

-Our inventory control services can provide your business with order fulfilment and shipping optimisation.
+Our inventory control services can provide your business with order fulfillment and shipping optimisation.
 The inventory service ensures compliant stock quantities, correct pricing, and that bulk orders are prioritised properly according to company needs.
 This will also help gain more point-of-sale information.